robinschuere/archive/Architecture/branching/environments.md

 This could be an exaggerated image.
 What we see here is a single point of entry that is the driven force between all our environments.
 This however will present us with a not-so-nice issue.

-`We always deploy a snapshot of the main branch which becomes obsolete as soon as a new piece of content is added to the main branch.`
+`We always deploy a snapshot of the main branch which becomes obsolete as soon as a new code is added to the main branch.`

 In most teams, this setup presents us with some disadvantages: